Financial-Times/dotcom-page-kit/docs/guides/extending-webpack-and-babel.md

 ## Authoring plugins

 In order to extend the core webpack or babel config, a plugin will have to be authored.
 Plugins are functions that subscribe to be notified when a resource is published, so that they can have a chance to amend the resource in some way.
-During the life cycle of invoking the `anvil build` CLI command, multiple resources will be published for possible amendment, and these include the webpack and babel config.
+During the life cycle of invoking the `page-kit build` CLI command, multiple resources will be published for possible amendment, and these include the webpack and babel config.
 The following is an example of a plugin that [enables symlink resolves](https://webpack.js.org/configuration/resolve/#resolve-symlinks) on the webpack config:

 ```js
 function webpackPlugin(publisher) {